OpenSciViz/cloud/README.md

     (with very obscure error logs).
 Once the cloudstack system has been configured with a specific default gateway in the route table, changing the default gateway seems to cause problems for cloudstack-management.

-  * Various and sundry files under /etc that have been touched during the cloudstack eval (attempting to configure as sudoer rather than root):
+  * Various and sundry files under /etc that have been touched during the cloudstack eval:

     + /etc/audit\* -- selinux audit rules
     + /etc/init.d/cloudstack\* -- startup scripts